AmrElmasry/Simple-Twitter-Client/README.md

 ## Libraries :
-1. Rx java, it reduces async tasks and make code more concise
+1. Rx java : it reduces async tasks and make code more concise
-2. Retrofit 2 for network call, it supports rx java observables
+2. Retrofit 2 : for asyncronous network calls, also it supports rx java observables
-3. Signpost : for authentication process it supports authorizing Retrofit calls
+3. Signpost : for authentication process, also it supports authorizing Retrofit calls
-4. Butter knife for injecting views
+4. Butterknife : for injecting views
-5. Dagger 2 for dependcies injection
+5. Dagger 2 : for dependcies injection
-6. Gaon Retrofit adapter for handling json
+6. Gaon Retrofit Adapter : for handling deserialization the json responses into java objects
-7. Parceler for faster way to make objects parecelable
+7. Parceler : for making objects parecelable fast

 ## Architecture & Design :
 This application developed in MVP architecture.